Mikhail Artemyev: Military career

 An active participant in the Russian Civil War, Artemyev was initially on the side of the Bolsheviks.
 On March 17, 1920, the Yakut Revolutionary Headquarters of the Red Army appointed him as the Commissioner of the parish.
 On March 15, 1920, he was re-appointed as the chairman of the Revolutionary Committee.
 At the same time, he continued teaching at various educational institutions in Yakutia.
 He became gradually disappointed in the Soviet regime.

 In 1922, he fled from Yakutsk and joined the rebel army Korobeynikov and joined the Yakut revolt.
 After the failure of the revolt, he hid with his squad in the taigas.
 In early 1923, he joined the army of General Anatoly Pepelyayev, with whom he served as leader of the White Guerrilla units.
 After the defeat of Pepelyayev in March 1923, he again hid in the taiga, and participated in the Tungus Uprising from 1924 until 1925, which established the Provisional Tungus Central National Government.
 He became one of the detachment commanders.

 The uprising ended with a peace agreement between the leaders of the uprising and representatives of the leadership of the Yakut Autonomous Soviet Socialist Republic.
 Artemyev and his detachments laid down their arms on May 9, 1925.
 In accordance with the agreement, was amnestied.
 Prior to the beginning of 1927, he was in the Soviet service (secretary of the Nelkan parish, guide and translator), took up housekeeping.

-In 1927, he went underground, with the beginning of the movement "confederalists" joined the rebel army of Ksenofontov.
+In 1927, he went underground, with the beginning of the movement "confederalists" joined a rebel army.
 In October, he was elected chief of staff of a partisan detachment.
-In January 1928, the Red Army voluntarily surrendered, after which he was tried and sentenced to death by firing squad.
-The sentence was carried out on March 27, 1928 in Yakutsk.
+In January 1928, he voluntarily surrendered to the Red Army, after which he was tried and sentenced to death by firing squad.
+The sentence was carried out on March 27, 1928, in Yakutsk.

-On October 11, 1999, by the decision of the Prosecutor’s Office of the Sakha Republic, Artemyev was posthumously rehabilitated.
+On October 11, 1999, by the decision of the Prosecutor's Office of the Sakha Republic, Artemyev was posthumously rehabilitated.